pellared/otel-logs-talk/outline.md

 After all, we've all been the person who wrote `console.log("HERE")` and forgot to remove it before deploying to production.

 Fire away!

+## thanks

+Thank you all for listening.
+I hope you learned something useful today, or at least got a few laughs.

+Special thanks to:

+- **Liudmila Molkova, Trask Stalnaker, Ted Young, Austin Parker, Tyler Yahn, Cijo Thomas** who continously help with all the logs work
+- **OpenTelemetry Go SIG** who give me a lot of feedback about the logs implementation in OTel Go
+- **The entire OpenTelemetry community** for reviewing my pull requests and providing a lot of feedback
+- **Splunk** for paying me to contribute to open source (best job ever!)
+- **Everyone who raised their hands** during the "trash logs" section; your honesty is appreciated

+And finally, thank you to **all the developers who've ever written "LOGGING HERE" with dashes**.
+Without you, I wouldn't have a career in observability.

+You can find me on GitHub as **@pellared** and on CNCF Slack as **Robert Pajak**, if you have questions that didn't fit into today's talk.

+Now go forth and log responsibly!